 Prioritizes a personalised experience for the consumer

 Must be intuitive, flexible, and allows control to the consumer

 Uses real-time and location-based information to update the customer

 Increased transparency and accountability by streamlining the red tape and notifying customers every step of the way

 Employ a digital postbox that creates an encrypted and secure digital mail ecosystem that eradicates pesky spam and unwanted messages

 Post offices are not completely abandoning old systems in place.
 Some of them are favoring a hybrid approach as a way to become a “smarter” post office.
-An example is how this digital partnership transformed postal service provider into Nordic front-runner.
-Post Danmark chose to synergies digital and physical post through the help of e-Boks.
+An example is how this digital partnership transformed postal service providers into Nordic front-runners.
+Post Danmark chose to synergize digital and physical posts through the help of e-Boks.
 They offered digital postal services that became decisive in connecting its citizens to companies of all types.

 As with most smart technology, the point of having a smart postal service is to truly make the experience more efficient and even enjoyable.
 After all, no one wants to wait in line at a post office for hours.
 And surely no one wants to wait for important hospital or bank records in the mail.
 By turning “smart,” the focus becomes directed at the consumer and their needs.